colindembovsky/deployment-lifecycle-actions/README.md

 ![Build](https://github.com/colindembovsky/deployment-lifecycle-actions/actions/workflows/build.yml/badge.svg) [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/colindembovsky/deployment-lifecycle-actions/LICENSE)

-# Deployment Lifecylcle Actions
+# Deployment Lifecycle Actions

 Managing deployments via PR is good practice and is a central tenet to GitHub flow.
 However, practically managing deployments is non-trivial.
 The Actions in this repo coupled with four workflow templates will give you a complete deployment management solution.

-A huge thank you to my colleage [Peter Murray](https://github.com/peter-murray) for the guts of the code in the Actions!
+A huge thank you to my colleague [Peter Murray](https://github.com/peter-murray) for the guts of the code in the Actions!

 ## Overview